dirtyharryiv/iss_spotter/README.md

 # ISS Spotter Integration for Home Assistant

 The **ISS Spotter** integration for Home Assistant allows you to track upcoming ISS (International Space Station) sightings based on your location.
-This integration fetches data from the NASA Spot The Station website and presents it in Home Assistant as a `datetime` sensor with the next visible sighting and additional details.
+This integration fetches data from the NASA Spot The Station website and presents it in Home Assistant as a `sensor` with the next visible sighting and additional details in the attributes.

 ## Features
 - Displays the next ISS sighting time.